kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 1. Regenerate [reference docs](https://kubernetes.io/docs/contribute/generate-ref-docs/) ("Reference docs overview") and open PRs.

     - This is currently a pain point for the release process with active work in k/website to fix.
-Use [issue #14111](https://github.com/kubernetes/website/issues/14111) for the most accurate instrucitons.
+Use [issue #14111](https://github.com/kubernetes/website/issues/14111) for the most accurate instructions.
     - The Docs Lead is responsible to generate:
       - K8s API reference
       - Kube Components